 While we often think of discipline as necessary for older children, the truth is that parenting gets easier when we start early with a clear understanding of how to handle toddlers.
-With many parents turning to the internet for help when dealing with child discipline problems, it is easy to get overwhelmed with the pure volume of the advice and input.
+With many parents turning to the internet for help when dealing with child discipline problems, it is easy to get overwhelmed with the pure volume of advice and input.
 Some of it is good, but much of it is bad.

 Bad Ideas For Toddler Discipline & How To Avoid These Toddler Mistakes!